 Some developers will try to sell you apartments in the new cities of “6th of October City” and “Sheik Zayed City” West of Cairo.
 Don’t invest there.

 The reality is that there is nothing wrong with these new, modern, clean cities.
 The only issue is that they are not where the growth is concentrated.
 The New Administrative Capital and the International airport are on the complete opposite side of the city.
-Therefore, the West will see much less growth and demand going forward.
+Therefore, the West or Cairo will see much less growth and demand going forward.

 Cairo is hell-on-earth and most Egyptians will agree with me.
 To remedy this, a visionary project was launched by President Sisi: The New Administrative Capital.